-When you start a project, all of the entries from a single group can be copied to the project.
+When you create a project, all of the records from a group can be copied to the project.
 Copying a group is helpful when you have a common type of project with similar schedules.
 You can set up the schedule once in the master as a group, then reuse it in new projects.

 Multiple standards databases can be created.
 Each standards database has its own set of customization settings.

-When a project is started, you choose which standards database to copy the customization settings from.
+When a project is created, the customization settings are copied from a selected standards database.
 Everything from the standards database is copied to the project and used as the default settings.